 Vocalist Jeannette Lambert began singing jazz at age nine and was already performing professionally at coffeehouses at age twelve.
-Born in the Netherlands, to a Dutch mother and an Indo (Indonesian-German) father, she grew up in Sudbury, Ontario in Canada where her father was teaching at the local university.
-The landscape of Northern Ontario and life along a lake inspired her to write music and poetry .
-Later, when her mother went to study visual art at York University, her family moved to downtown Toronto where she attended high school and university.
-Her mother, visual artist Agatha Schwager, was instrumental in inspiring her in how to use her creativity and intuition, while her father, sociologist Walter Schwager, is an avid jazz fan whose musical tastes and encouragement have been influential in her life.
+Born in the Netherlands, to a Dutch mother and an Indo (Indonesian-German) father, she grew up in Sudbury, Ontario in Canada where her father was teaching at Laurentian university.
+The landscape of Northern Ontario and life along a lake inspired her to write music and poetry early in life.
+Later, when her mother pursued studies in visual art at York University, her family moved to Chinatown in Toronto where she attended high school.
+Her mother, visual artist Agatha Schwager, was instrumental in inspiring her in how to use her creativity and intuition, while her father, sociologist Walter Schwager, is an avid jazz fan whose encouragement as well as his Javanese temperment have been influential in her life.
 Her older brother, jazz guitarist Reg Schwager, inspired her to learn a large repertoire of jazz standards which they performed together as kids.
 When she met jazz drummer and composer Michel Lambert they started their vocal/drum duo Black Fungus, touring and recording together.
 They married and together they have lived and performed in Amsterdam, New York, the south of France, Toronto and Paris.
 They have two sons and have lived in Montreal, Quebec, for the past two decades.